 Students may be admitted to the major through Direct Admission, Regular Admission, or Transfer Admission.

 Direct Admission is designed for first-year students applying to Iowa for the fall semester.
-Applicants who present an ACT composite score of 21 or higher (waived for fall 2022) and a final high school GPA of at least 3.0 are eligible for Direct Admission into the Counseling and Behavioral Health Services major.
+Applicants who present an ACT composite score of 21 or higher (waived for fall 2024 and spring 2025) and a final high school GPA of at least 3.0 are eligible for Direct Admission into the Counseling and Behavioral Health Services major.

-Regular Admission is available to students who have completed a minimum of 12 s.h. of graded course work at the University of Iowa or another accredited institution of higher education, including community colleges, and who have a UI cumulative GPA of at least 2.50.
+Regular Admission is available to students who have completed a minimum of 12 s.h. of graded course work at the University of Iowa and who have a UI cumulative GPA of at least 2.50.

 Transfer Admission is available to students who have a cumulative GPA of at least 2.50 on a minimum of 24 s.h. of acceptable graded credit earned after high school graduation.